 manufacturers of building components are shifting their focus to

-rise slightly if the builders are not familiar with the
+Labor costs may rise slightly if the builders are not familiar

-materials or with healthy building techniques, but even then the
+with the materials or with healthy building techniques, but even

-total increase is typically just 1-5% of total cost to build.
+then the total increase is typically just 1-5% of total cost to

-Energy savings alone will make up for the extra cost in a year
+build.
+Energy savings alone will make up for the extra cost in a

-house is 5-15% more valuable than a conventionally-built home,
+nowestimates that a healthy house is 5-15% more valuable than a

-providing a substantial gain if and when you decide to sell.
+conventionally built home, providing a substantial gain when you

-Lastly, and probably most importantly, the health and well-being
+decide to sell.
+Lastly, and probably most importantly, the

-of your family members, and the avoidance of costly medical
+health and well-being of your family members, and avoidance of

-bills in the future, are the best reasons to build a healthy,
+costly medical bills in the future, are the best reasons to

 Homebuilders and homebuyers across the country are increasingly